 Development and Construction History: The Pulsar was designed at Starfleet Engineering on Terra with initial construction taking place at Utopia Planitia.
 Further construction has been distributed to numerous facilities throughout the Federation.
 An initial order for fifteen units has been approved with an open option for 10 more.
-Of the twelve Pulsars constructed to date, 5 have been converted into TransWarp vessels, 2 of these lost, 2 are now in active service.
+Of the twelve Pulsars constructed to date, 5 have been converted into TransWarp vessels, 3 of these lost, 2 are now in active service.
 1 very unfinished Pulsar Hull serves as a Transwarp test bed at the Daystrom Institute Rigel Campus.

 COMMAND CREW SHIP BRIEFING: In spite of appearances to the contrary, you’ll likely want to think of this as an upgraded Intrepid Class (Voyager was an Intrepid) with a massive sensor array tuned specifically for the mission you are on.
 The Primary hull (saucer section) is that of a Sovereign, and the pod configuration is very similar to the system employed by Nebula’s, though not as flexible.
 Your ship selection, along with the following upgrades and crew selection, are mission specific, configured to give you the best chance of success in a difficult situation: